 Words and photos by Sam Egan

 Tucked into the eastern slope of the Purcell Mountains and less than half an hour from Cranbrook’s International Airport lays the sleepy Kootenay town of Kimberley, British Columbia.
-Formerly home to one of the world’s richest lead-zinc mines, Kimberley Alpine Resort now sits atop the site that originally attracted prospectors in the late 1800’s, and the former boom town has become a recreationist’s dream.
-While the natural assets of Kimberley may be no secret to neighboring Albertans in the winter months, it isn’t usually top of mind for mountain bike destinations.
+Formerly home to one of the world’s richest lead-zinc mines, Kimberley Alpine Resort now sits atop the site that originally attracted prospectors in the late 1800s, and the former boom town has become a recreationist’s dream.
+While the natural assets of Kimberley may be no secret to neighbouring Albertans in the winter months, it isn’t usually top of mind for mountain bike destinations.
 It isn’t on the way anywhere, and you need to go out of your way when travelling between larger destinations to reach it.
 In other words, you’ve got to be going there to get there.

 There’s a definite culture of mountain bikers readily apparent to even the least canny observer upon entering the downtown area, easily confused with the “townsite” that sits above the commercial centre.
-The locals are friendly and easy-going with information about trail options, and in the Bavarian-inspired, pedestrian-only “Platz”, you’ll find the local bike shop Kootenay Mountain Works and a full bevvy of shops and restaurants to fulfill your every adventure need.
+The locals are friendly and easy-going with information about trail options, and in the Bavarian-inspired, pedestrian-only “Platz”, you’ll find the local bike shop Kootenay Mountain Works and a full bevy of shops and restaurants to fulfill your every adventure need.

 Kimberley is Golden Larch territory at its best, and the accumulation of needles and deciduous leaves, and ample rock throughout, make for burly trail that can withstand the multi-use demands and remain buff, fast, and flowy right into late fall.